ashishkandu-code/written-test-feed/README.md

 The recipients can be specified in recipients.txt file which is created at the first run of the script with dev email populated.

-This script is indented to be used with cronjobs so that the run can be executed for desired frequency.
+*This script is indented to be used with CronJob so that the run can be executed for desired frequency.*